RobSchilderr/useSWRGetServer/README.md

-This show a CORS error appearing when fetching data with useSWR, but not with serverSideRendering.
+This shows a CORS error appearing when fetching data with useSWR, but not with serverSideRendering.